-Section 69 Lifting appliances and lifting gear
+Lifting appliances and lifting gear

-Lifting appliances and lifting gear on facilities shall be designed based on the conditions under which the lifting appliances and lifting gear will be used, cf. Section 13.
+Lifting appliances and lifting gear on facilities, including launching and recovery appliances for rescue and evacuation means, shall be designed based on the conditions under which the lifting appliances and lifting gear will be used, cf. Section 13.
 Corresponding requirements apply to the safety of lifting appliances and lifting gear on vessels that participate in the petroleum activities.